Norman Cantor

-Life
+Life and scholarship

 Born in Winnipeg, Manitoba, Canada to a Jewish family, Cantor received a Bachelor of Arts degree at the University of Manitoba in 1951.
 He moved to the United States to obtain an M.A. degree (1953) from Princeton University, then spent a year as a Rhodes Scholar at Oriel College, Oxford.
 He returned to Princeton and received his Ph.D. in 1957 under the direction of eminent medievalist Joseph R. Strayer.
 He also began his teaching career at Princeton.
+His personal acquaintance and collaboration with many of the major medievalists of the twentieth century gave him a privileged view of the field, and allowed him to distinguish himself as a synthesizer and popularizer of the field.
+His magnum opus within the subject domain became the basic textbook and popular historical standard on the period for many years, and in a later work he defined the canon of major medievalists.

 After teaching at Princeton, Cantor became a professor at Columbia University from 1960 to 1966.
 He was a Leff professor at Brandeis University until 1970 and then was at Binghamton University until 1976, when he took a position at University of Illinois at Chicago for two years.
 He then went on to New York University (NYU), where he served as Dean of NYU's College of Arts & Sciences, as well as a professor of history, sociology and comparative literature.
-After a brief stint as Fulbright Professor at the Tel Aviv University History Department (1987–88), he returned to NYU where he taught as a professor emeritus until his retirement in 1999, at which time he devoted himself to working as a full-time writer.
+After a brief stint as Fulbright Professor at the Tel Aviv University History Department (1987–1988), he returned to NYU where he taught as a professor emeritus until his retirement in 1999, at which time he devoted himself to working as a full-time writer.